-- 1. Log in to the CLI interface using any terminal program via a local connection.
-See With HyperTerminal (on page 242). - 2.
+- 1. Access the CLI interface using any terminal program via a local connection.
+See With HyperTerminal (on page 247). - 2.
 When the Username prompt appears, type unblock and press Enter.

 Username: unblock

 3. When the "Username to unblock" prompt appears, type the name of the blocked user and press Enter.